How to Move Forward When You Feel Stuck in Widowhood Grief

 Action Step:

-Take a few moments to journal about where you are in your grief journey.
-Be honest with yourself.
 What’s holding you back?
-What emotions feel too heavy to face?
-Sometimes, simply naming your struggles takes away some of their power.
+Are there any emotions that feel too heavy to face?
+Sometimes, simply naming your struggles takes away some of their power as they sit in the light.

 2) Make One Small but Monumental Shift